-Because former I/P stockholders owned, immediately following the Merger, approximately 67.61% of the combined company on a fully diluted basis, and as a result of certain other factors, I/P was deemed to be the acquiring company for accounting purposes and the transaction was accounted for as a reverse acquisition in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
-Accordingly, the Company's financial statements for periods prior to the Merger reflect the historical results of I/P and not Vringo's historical results prior to the Merger, and the Company's financial statements for all periods from July 19, 2012 reflect the results of the combined company.
-Unless specifically noted otherwise, as used throughout these consolidated financial statements, the term "Company" refers to the combined company after the Merger, and the business of I/P before the Merger.
-The terms I/P and Vringo refer to such entities' standalone businesses prior to the Merger.
+Immediately following the Merger, approximately 67.61% of the combined company was owned by I/P stockholders on a fully diluted basis, and as a result of this and other factors, I/P was deemed to be the acquiring company for accounting purposes and the transaction was accounted for as a reverse acquisition in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
+Accordingly, the Company's financial statements for periods prior to the Merger reflect the historical results of I/P and not Legal Parent's historical results prior to the Merger, and the Company's financial statements for all periods from July 19, 2012 reflect the results of the combined company.
+Unless specifically noted otherwise, as used throughout these consolidated financial statements, the term "Company" refers to the combined company after the Merger and the business of I/P before the Merger.
+The terms I/P and Vringo or Legal Parent refer to such entities' standalone businesses prior to the Merger.